eRajsh/inprompt/README.md

 Credits:

-All prompts are influenced from these sources, listed in a random order:
+All prompts in this reposiroty are influenced from these sources, listed in a random order:
 * https://github.com/JushBJJ/Mr.-Ranedeer-AI-Tutor
 * https://github.com/ruvnet/Prompt-Engine